SECTION 1. Chapter 129 of the General Laws is hereby amended by adding the following new section:-

 Section 39H. (a) For the purpose of this section, the following words shall have the following meanings:

 “Animal Shelter”, means a public animal control facility or other facility which is operated by an organization or individual for the purpose of protecting animals from cruelty, neglect or abuse and, if required, is registered with the state’s Department Agricultural Resources.
-The term does not include an entity that is a breeder or broker or that obtains dogs or cats from a breeder or broker for payment or consideration
+The term does not include an entity that is a breeder or broker or that obtains dogs, cats, or rabbits from a breeder or broker for payment or consideration

-“Breeder” means a person that maintains dogs or cats for the purpose of breeding and selling their offspring.
+“Breeder” means a person that maintains dogs, cats, or rabbits for the purpose of breeding and selling their offspring.

-“Broker” means a person that transfers dogs or cats for resale by another person.
+“Broker” means a person that transfers dogs, cats, or rabbits for resale by another person.

 “Pet shop” means any place or premise where birds, mammals, or reptiles are kept for the purpose of either wholesale or retail sale, import, export, barter, exchange or gift.

-(b) A pet shop may not sell, deliver, offer for sale, barter, auction or otherwise dispose of a dog or cat except as provided in subsection (c).
+(b) A pet shop may not sell, deliver, offer for sale, barter, auction or otherwise dispose of a cat, dog, or rabbit except as provided in subsection (c).

-(c) The provisions of subsection (b) shall not apply to: (1) A public or private charitable nonprofit animal shelter or animal rescue organization; (2) A pet shop offering a dog or cat owned by a public or private charitable nonprofit animal shelter or animal rescue organization for purposes of adoption of the dog or cat by a member of the public, so long as the pet shop does not receive any fee from the adoption and does not have any monetary or ownership interest in the dog or cat.
+(c) The provisions of subsection (b) shall not apply to: (1) A public or private charitable nonprofit animal shelter or animal rescue organization; (2) A pet shop offering a cat, dog, or rabbit owned by a public or private charitable nonprofit animal shelter or animal rescue organization for purposes of adoption of the cat, dog, or rabbit by a member of the public, so long as the pet shop does not receive any fee from the adoption and does not have any monetary or ownership interest in the cat, dog, or rabbit.

-(d) Each pet shop shall maintain records sufficient to document the source of each dog or cat that the pet shop acquires for at least one year following the date of acquisition.
+(d) Each pet shop shall maintain records sufficient to document the source of each dog, cat, or rabbit that the pet shop acquires for at least one year following the date of acquisition.
 Such records shall be made available, immediately upon request, to any officer of the Division of Animal Health.

 (e) A person who violates this section shall be punished by fine of not more $500.
-Each dog or cat sold or offered for sale in violation of this section shall constitute a separate offense.
+Each dog, cat, or rabbit sold or offered for sale in violation of this section shall constitute a separate offense.

 SECTION 2.
 This act shall go into effect 90 days after its passage.